I’ve always been curious about NVIDIA’s GeForce Now game streaming service.

 But let’s take a step back.
 What was it like for someone who’s never used a game streaming service to sign up and use GeForce Now?

-Don’t get me wrong, I’ve used tons of different streaming services, many just because I was testing them for this website (and it’s predecessor).
-However, the closest thing to a gaming service I’d used was a couple month stint with Gamefly several years ago.
+Don’t get me wrong, I’ve used many different streaming services just because I was testing them for this website (and its predecessor).

 So let me walk you through my GeForce Now experience on the NVIDIA Shield TV.